solidusio/solidus/guides/calculators/promotion-calculators.md

 # Promotion calculators

-Promotion calculators are similar to [shipping calculators][shipping-calculators]: the calculate against your preferred amounts, percentages, and currencies.
+Promotion calculators are similar to [shipping calculators][shipping-calculators]: they calculate against your preferred amounts, percentages, and currencies.
 The main difference is that promotions adjust prices as discounts rather than charges.